Interactions of pre- and postselected quantum particles: The Concept of Presence of a Pre- and Postselected Particle

 We define the presence of the particle in $A$ according to the effect of local interactions there.
 These interactions affect the local environment and also some degrees of freedom of the particle which are not postselected by the setup.
 Experimentally, it has been much simpler to observe the trace left on these degrees of freedom because otherwise a conditional analysis has to be performed.
 In our scheme, we assume that we know the trace left on these degrees of freedom of the particle passing through $A$ in the form of a well-localized packet.
 We also make an assumption (which is not always fulfilled) that this trace is not changed (or changed in a known way) until the time the particle is observed.

 Due to the highly challenging nature of experiments determining the footprints of particles on the local environments, the ``non-arm'' degrees of freedom of the particle have been used to assess the presence of the particle in the arms of interferometers.
 In the experiments \cite{Danan,Zhou,Hasegawa,myphotonsneutrons} the footprints of the interaction were written on the degrees of freedom of the particles that were kept undisturbed until and during the postselection measurement interaction.
+(Note the surprising effects when an internal degree of freedom is disturbed differently on various paths of the interferometer \cite{prl2026}.)
 The mathematical description of an internal degree of freedom that kept the footprint of a local interaction was identical to the description of the degree of freedom of the external environment interacting with the particle.
 So, if the trace is left only on one external system, i.e., we ask the question of presence in a particular arm, then we do not expect any difference between analyzing the trace on the local environment or the trace left on the non-postselected degree of freedom of the particle.
-However, when significant interaction with this degree of freedom takes place in more than one arm of the interferometer when we ask questions about presence in more than one location, the analysis should be different.
+However, when we use this degree of freedom to ask questions about presence in more than one location (and thus significant interaction with it takes place in more than one arm of the interferometer) the analysis should be different.